 - the Board as a whole evaluates its own performance by consolidating and discussing the reviews set out above.

 It is the Board’s view that the Non-Executive Directors have sufficient time to fulfil their commitments to the Company and that no Executive Director holds a Non-Executive Directorship, nor Chairmanship, in a FTSE 100 company.
-None of the Non-Executive Directors who have served during the year had any material business or other relationship with the Group, and there were no other matters that were likely to affect their independence of character and judgement.

 The Board has established the following standing committees: